PlutoGamerpro/Taxi-Fare-Calculator-API/README.md

 ```
 ## Update Price Method
 - This method updates the base price and the kilometer rate based on the user's selections.
 It uses dictionaries to find the correct pricing.
+- UpdatePrice is a method used to update the relevant prices based on the selected vehicle and time of day.
+It takes two parameters: vehicleType (vehicle type) and timeOfDay (time of day, eg "Day" or "Night").
 ```csharp

 private void UpdatePrice(string vehicleType, string timeOfDay)